NewVibey/EvilMC/README.md

 # EvilMC
-This is a discord bot that crashes minecraft servers using exploits.
+Discord bot that crashes minecraft servers using exploits.
 > It does not work on all servers.

 > And this project was unfinished